 Function Display Nominal position: the value presently commanded by the TNC NOML.
 Actual position; current tool position ACTL.
-Reference position; the actual position relative to the machine datum REF ACTL Reference position; the nominal position relative to the machine datum REF NOML Servo lag; difference between nominal and actual positions (following error) LAG Distance remaining to the programmed position; difference between actual and target positions DIST
+Reference position; the actual position relative to the machine datum REF ACTL Reference position; the nominal position relative to the machine datum REF NOML Servo lag; difference between nominal and actual positions (following error) LAG Distance remaining to the programmed position; difference between actual and target positions DIST With the MOD function Position display 1 , you ca an select the

-With the MOD function Position display 2, you can select the position display in the status display.
+With the MOD function Position display 2, you can select the